oobabooga/text-generation-webui/README.md

 pip install -r requirements.txt
 ```

-After these steps, you should be able to start the webui, but first you need to download some model to load.
+After these steps, you should be able to start the web UI, but first you need to download some model to load.

 ## Downloading models